ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 Relationship between bond prices and yields for zero-coupon bonds
 ==================================================================

-In these "Fiscal History" lectures, we will want to compute the prices of coupon bonds such as the Confederate bond shown at the top of this lecture.
+In these Fiscal History lectures, we will want to compute the prices of coupon bonds such as the Confederate bond shown at the top of this lecture.
 To do so, we are going to think of a coupon bonds as a bundle of pure discount or zero coupon bonds.